TAMPEP / Information, Counseling and Health Prevention for Migrant Women in Sex Work

 LEFÖ launched national campaigns in 2007 and 2008 to raise media and public awareness about the lack of rights for sex workers.
 The campaign took place under the motto “Sex workers lust… for their rights!”
 A number of organizations and individuals contributed to the conceptualization and organization of different activities including information events, panel discussions, film presentations, art interventions etc. For more detailed information on these campaigns, visit the link: www.lustaufrechte.at

-Sex work is organized in Austria as part of a regulatory regime.
-A complex system of federal and state laws regulating the prohibitions and rules along which sex work can be exercised.
-Since the criminal law reform in 1974 sex work is not criminalized in principle, but subject to many controlling measures.
+In Austria, sex work is organized as part of a regulatory regime.
+A complex system of federal and state laws regulates the prohibitions and rules defining the framework within which sex work can be practiced.
+Since the criminal law reform in 1974, sex work is in principal no longer criminalized, but remains subject to many controlling measures.
 This includes not only the prostitution laws in individual states, but also the alien law, criminal law, tax law and legal regulations on health.
-For sex workers is an official registration, the commitment to regularly - usually public health officer - health checks, and tax liability.
-Simulteanously sex is considered immoral.
-This institutionalized a double standard that accepts sex work as an industry, but the actors - the sex workers - are criminalized and made illegal.

 The online directory services4sexworkers.eu offers an overview of respectful and non-discriminatory institutions active in the fields of health, legal and social services within a number of different European countries.